KTStephano/peaches-bot.docs/tos.markdown

 5. The bot must not be used in any way that exploits or endangers minors.
 6. The bot must not be used in any way that violates any law or regulation.
 7. The bot must not be used in any way that promotes hate or violence towards people or other animals.
-8. Each server is responsible for ensuring that their members use the bot in accordance with these terms.
-9. The Peaches Team reserves the right to remove any server's ability to access the bot, with or without notice.
+8. The Peaches Team reserves the right to remove any server's ability to access the bot, with or without notice.